SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Best For: Casual afternoons, drinks with friends, & those picking up the ferry to head across the bay

-Best For: Afternoon drinks, or before or after attending a cultural event in the Civic Center
+Best For: Date night, or before or after attending a play

 Cafe Meuse wine bar is a local favorite that tends to be busy and always has a warm, lively vibe.
 Right at the corner of Pacific and Hyde, you can watch the cable cars go by while sipping your wine in this cozy place.